 Hence we can conclude that the regression model is significant in predicting the child aggression, since the F-statistic is significant with p-value less than 0.05.

 The model adequacy is measured using the R2 value.
 Here R2 = 0.083.
 Thus only 8.3% variability in the child regression can be explained by the regression model.

+Mediating vs. moderating variable?

 Reference: